danboyle8637/thistimefitness/src/content/SummerSlimDown/BigDifference1.md

 number: 1
 ---

-We train you individually for your goals.
-That means serious results!
+We train you individually during workouts.
+This means you learn, improve, and get serious results!